The SEC Cracks Down on Mutual Fund Overcharges

 The SEC’s orders also found that PNCI and Geneos failed to disclose the conflict of interest associated with compensation they received from third parties for investing clients in particular mutual funds.
 Additionally, they found that PNCI improperly charged advisory fees to client accounts for periods when there was no assigned investment advisory representative.

 The regulator has reportedly increased the numbers examined about 15 percent of all investment advisors, in 2017, up from 8 percent five years ago.

 If you have suffered losses with your financial advisor, the securities attorneys at The White Law Group may be able to help you.
 For a free consultation with a securities attorney, please call the offices at 888-637-5510.

 The foregoing information, which is all publicly available on the SEC’s website, is being provided by The White Law Group.
-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.

 For more information on the firm and it’s representation of investors, visit https://www.whitesecuritieslaw.com.